nicocardiel/megaradrp-cookbook/cookbook/crmasks.rst

    By properly adjusting the detection parameters, **typically by trial and error**, it is possible to minimize the number of false detections.
-On the other hand, the signal in pixels affected by a false multiple cosmic ray detection is replaced by the minimum value at each pixel (across the available exposures), so the impact on the combined image is not expected to be severe.
+On the other hand, the signal in pixels affected by a false multiple cosmic ray detection is replaced either by the minimum value at each pixel (across the available exposures) or by the median (depending on the chosen combination method), so the impact on the combined image is not expected to be severe.
 The benefit of automatically removing pixels affected by more than one cosmic ray in the different exposures can outweigh this effect.